Szablitho/advice-generator-app/README.md

 MDN helped me understand Fetch API bot on my way i also found few good explanations abouts SVG in Web.
 Thank you developers for knowledge and ressources, Thank you FrontEnd mentor for allowing me make this project.

+Also, on FrontEnt mentor I found a solution [made with React](https://jordanheve.github.io/advice-generator-app/).
+I liked effects so much that i implemented them myself using CSS and JavaScript.